elegantchaos/ECLogging/Extras/Documentation/Scripts-template.markdown

     fi

- Script which uploads the target to Testflight.
- Use this script as a Post-Action script in the Archive phase of a Scheme.

- The API token to use is read from the defaults system.
-To set it use
-     defaults write com.elegantchaos.testflight-upload API_TOKEN <token>

- The Team Token is passed in to the script as a first parameter, since it varies with each project.
- The second parameter should be the name of a TestFlight distribution list.
-All users in the list will be notified when the target has been uploaded.
 ## update-version.sh:
+ Script which takes the line count of the git log and sets it as the CFBundleVersion number in the target's Info.plist

+ The script also adds a ECVersionCommit key to the Info.plist with the full SHA1 hash of the current commit.

+ To use this script, add a Run Script phase to a target, and include this line
+     "${ECLOGGING_SCRIPTS_PATH}/update-version.sh"

     #!/bin/bash